DavidZemon/MigrateTeamCityToS3/README.md

 Instructions
 ------------

+RECOMMENDED: Modify the constants at the top of `common.py` so that you don't have to provide any command line arguments

 1. Configure TeamCity to start using Amazon's S3 cloud storage for your **root project**.
 These scripts are only useful for migrating ALL artifacts, so it only makes sense to have TeamCity start using S3 for all future artifacts as well.